 The progress bar in the highlighted area of the trading screen labeled A in Figure 4 above displays the amount of time remaining for Buyers to buy in this period.

-The highlighted area labeled B displays all of the Offers posted to the market by the Sellers, including your own Offer which is labeled You.
+The highlighted area labeled B displays your own Offer which is labeled You.

-The highlighted area labeled C displays the Seller’s profit on each unit sold as well as the total period profit.
+The highlighted area labeled C displays your profit on each unit sold as well as the total period profit.

-The highlighted area labeled D displays the Seller’s total period profit for the period or round just completed.
+The highlighted area labeled D displays your total period profit for the period or round just completed.

 Questionnaire and payment